Paddle Billing

 You can use notifications to get webhooks from Paddle when something important happens in your Paddle system, like a customer is updated or a new subscription is created.
 We use webhooks in our app to keep our app in sync with Paddle, letting customers see and manage their subscriptions and payments.

 To start receiving webhooks, create a notification destination.
-This is where you can tell Paddle which events you'd like to receive and where to deliver them to.
+This is where you can tell Paddle which events you want to receive and where to deliver them to.

 1. Go to Paddle > Developer Tools > Notifications.